The media in Salt Lake City were very helpful to the prosecution, both in what they did report, and in what they didn't report.

 Another interesting thing is that roommate #2's initial police interview summary has been removed from the police report, and roommate #1's interview summary is odd for its brevity.
 While roommates # 3 and 4 have lengthy descriptions of their interviews, roommate #1 has only a brief one paragraph summary saying that he doesn't like Esar Met.
 The roommates used various ethnic slurs or religious references to refer to Esar Met, including 'kalar' and 'Muhammed'.

-2) One of the roommates says he knew Esar Met's girlfriend and went to her apartment while the FBI was there to get the phone number where Esar Met was.
+2) One of the roommates says Esar Met used to visit his girlfriend, and that same roommate went to another apartment, supposedly while the FBI was searching, to get the phone number where Esar Met was.

 Esar Met did not have a key, so the first statement the roommate gave to police indicates somebody else was in the apartment before that roommate, and that person was not Esar Met.

-This is one of several aspects of the roommates' stories which were cleaned up.
+This is one of several aspects of the roommates' stories which were cleaned up for the trial.

 He referred to the apartment as 'roommate #1's apartment', and both he and people involved in the investigation referred to 'roommate #1 and the roommates'.
-All of the older people in that community seem to understand what the FBI did, but are not comfortable challenging law enforcement.
+The father of the victim worked with roommate #1 and knew things which contradicted the narrative told at trial.
+All of the older people in that community seem to understand what was done, but are not comfortable challenging law enforcement.

 He said he does not know if his daughter had ever gone there, but he went looking for her there when she went missing.
 He noticed that her shoes were not near the entrance, so he believed the roommates that she was not there.
 He had been to that apartment before several times to help the roommates get settled, and to cut their hair.